 What Are Visual Supports?

 Visuals or visual supports are pictures, photos or other visual items used to support a person as they move through their day.
 Research shows us that visuals can be particularly effective for children who experience challenges with speech and language, cognition, memory, behaviour and managing emotions.
 There are a number of different types of visual supports that are available to us and it’s important to remember that children do not learn all types at the same time.
 They can range from simple (real objects) to more complex (symbols, words and sentences).

-As a real-life example, here’s eight different ways that the idea of a soccer ball can be visually represented:
+As a real-life example, here are eight different ways that the idea of a soccer ball can be visually represented: